KDCube is built around bundles

 versatile@2026-03-31-13-36 |

 Reference bundle for this page.
-Demonstrates ReAct orchestration, bundle-local and MCP tools, decorators for widgets and APIs, economics-aware entrypoint patterns, a custom main view in ui-src/, and integrations operations that a real UI can call. |
+Demonstrates ReAct orchestration, bundle-local and MCP tools, decorators for widgets and APIs, public endpoint examples, Telegram hook and webapp patterns, attachment handling, economics-aware entrypoint patterns, a custom main view under ui/main/, widget UI under ui/widgets/, and integrations operations that a real UI can call. |

 Platform Architecture for Bundle Developers